G2-Games/resume/new_resume.typ

 == #link("https://github.com/G2-Games/minidisc-rs")[minidisc-rs]
 A library for interfacing with Sony Minidisc devices written in pure rust and designed to be Web Assembly compatible.
-Designed to eventually replace `netmd-js` in the backend of `Web Minidisc`.
+It is designed to eventually replace `netmd-js` in the backend of `Web Minidisc`.

-]